Skip-stop on the Chicago "L": Implementation

 On April 5, 1948, skip-stop came to the Lake Street Elevated.
 The line was particularly plagued by competing streetcar lines, closely-spaced stations, and aging infrastructure.
 It was combined with the closure of ten stations that were used by only eight percent of the line's ridership.
 It applied to the surviving stations east of Pulaski, which alternated between being "B" stations and "A" stations (except for Lake Street Transfer, which remained all-stop), and only between 6 a.m. and 6 p.m. on Mondays through Saturdays.
 Stations in the Loop were unaffected.
 These changes were accompanied by the closure and demolition of the old Market Terminal station and the abandonment of the line's pre-existing third express track.

 The Lake Street experiment was considered a success, having cut its operating times by a third, and other routes soon followed.
 The "North-South route" (Howard–Englewood–Jackson Park) and Ravenswood branch were targeted next, adopting the skip-stop pattern on August 1, 1949, in concert with the closure of 23 lightly used stations.
 All stations were subject to the scheme.
 Stations on the Englewood branch were all "A" stations and those on the Jackson Park branch were all "B" stations.
 Service on the line ran from 6 a.m. to 9 p.m. on Mondays through Saturdays.
 Sunday skip-stop was tried on the route from 1950 to 1952 but created excessive wait times at the stations.
 No other routes attempted Sunday skip-stop.

-Upon the Dearborn subway's opening on February 25, 1951, a Sunday, it received weekday A/B service.
+Upon the Milwaukee-Dearborn subway's opening on February 25, 1951, a Sunday, it received weekday A/B service.
 This was discontinued the following morning after only one rush-hour period.
 This was due to the difficulty of changing the signage on the rolling stock due to the high ridership of the subway.
 Skip-stop returned to the subway in 1958, and remained until the system's discontinuation.

-The Evanston line (the northern part of the modern-day Purple Line) and the Skokie line (modern-day Yellow Line) never had skip-stop service.
+The Evanston Line (the modern-day Purple Line) and the Skokie Swift (modern-day Yellow Line) never had skip-stop service.
+The Evanston Line had a more traditional express service due to the North Side Main Line's quadruple track layout, while the Skokie Swift operated as a shuttle service, making the use of skip-stop unfeasible.